Your Journey Starts Here

 Summer Employment Funding

-International fellowship and internship programs support students working in a variety of human rights organizations and governmental and non-governmental agencies around the world.
+International fellowships and internship programs support students working in a variety of human rights organizations and governmental and nongovernmental agencies around the world.

 Judicial Clerkships